Natural Afro Haircare 101

 03: Regularly Cleanse Your Scalp and Hair

-Cleanse your scalp and hair every 7 to 14 days, depending on your scalp health, product use, and lifestyle.
+Cleanse your scalp and hair every 7 to 14 days, depending on scalp health, product use, and lifestyle.

 04: Only Handle Your Hair When It’s Lubricated